-In 2017, several shortcomings concerning access to legal aid have been reported concerning persons arriving at sea.
-In order to guarantee migrants rights' on this regard, some Bar Associations from the southern cities of Andalucía have created ad hoc teams of lawyers.
+In 2018, shortcomings in access to legal aid have persisted for persons arriving by sea.
+In order to guarantee asylum seekers' rights, some Bar Associations from the southern cities of Andalucía have created ad hoc teams of lawyers.
 Nonetheless, assistance has been undermined by obstacles such as the lack of information on asylum to newly arrived persons and the lack of possibility to access a lawyer (see Access to the Territory).
+The CATE and CAED facilities established for newly arrived persons in 2018 have not resulted in improvements in this regard, although in the CAED operated by CEAR migrants are reported to receive legal assistance.